Reuse

 Reuse at UU

 There is a collaborative workspace at Sharepoint for reuse at the University and a reuse forum on Viva Engage.
-Regardless of campus and department, staff can offer items that are surplus to requirements in their part of the organisation and post enquiries about items they lack.
+Regardless of campus and department, staff can offer items that are surplus to requirements in their part of the organisation and post enquiries about items they search for.

 Uppsala University Reuse workspace